Our curriculum design statement

 underpinned by the three drivers, our academic curriculum sets out:

-- a) a clear list of the breadth of topics that will be covered;
+- a clear list of the breadth of topics that will be covered;

-- b) the ‘threshold concepts’ (learning objectives) pupils should understand;
+- the ‘essential concepts’ (learning objectives) pupils should understand;

-- c) criteria for progression within the threshold. concepts;
+- criteria for progression within the threshold. concepts;

 We arrange the learning in Milestones spanning two year groups to allow time for children to work at a greater depth of understanding.